Last Updated on by

 Having a two PCIe M.2 slots, a lot of USB ports on I/O panel (four USB 3.2 Gen 1 Type-A, two USB 3.2 Gen 2 Type-A, and one USB 3.2 Gen 2 Type-C), five audio jacks, Gigabit Ethernet, 802.11ac WiFi with MU-MIMO support, and Bluetooth 5, it’s not short on connectivity either.

 If I were to nitpick one downside in this board, it would be lack of Lack of 802.11 ax aka.
-WiFi 6.
-But frankly speaking, Asus had to make some compensations to keep the cost down.
+WiFi 6 (you still get WiFi AC though).
+But to be fair, Asus had to make some compensations to keep the cost down.

 ASRock B450M PRO4: Check Price On Amazon